Cheriton School of Computer Science

 (PDF) Peter van Beek.
-Fast and accurate selection of images for stack-based HDR imaging.
+Improved image selection for stack-based HDR imaging.
 Proceedings of IS&T Electronic Imaging: Photography, Mobile, and Immersive Imaging, Burlingame, California, January, 2019.

 Stack-based high dynamic range (HDR) imaging is a technique for achieving a larger dynamic range in an image by combining several low dynamic range images acquired at different exposures.
 Minimizing the set of images to combine, while ensuring that the resulting HDR image fully captures the scene's irradiance, is important to avoid long image acquisition and post-processing times.
-The problem of selecting the set of images has received considerable attention in the literature.
-However, existing methods either are not fully automatic, are not adaptive to the irradiance distribution in the scene, or are of high computational complexity.
-In this paper, we propose a method for selecting the set of exposures to acquire that is both fast and accurate.
-We show on five benchmark scenes that our proposed method leads to improved HDR images as measured against ground truth using both the mean squared error, a pixel-based metric, and the visible difference predictor, a perception-based metric.
+The problem of selecting the set of images has received much attention.
+However, existing methods either are not fully automatic, can be slow, or can fail to fully capture more challenging scenes.
+In this paper, we propose a fully automatic method for selecting the set of exposures to acquire that is both fast and more accurate.
+We show on an extensive set of benchmark scenes that our proposed method leads to improved HDR images as measured against ground truth using the mean squared error, a pixel-based metric, and a visible difference predictor and a quality score, both perception-based metrics.

 Figure 1.
 Pipeline for proposed end-to-end system for image set selection for construction of HDR image of a scene.